Djokovic, Sabalenka Make Australian Open Semis In Title Defence - UrduPoint

 She broke three times in each set, with her booming groundstrokes unstoppable.

-"I played really great tennis, I just hope I can keep playing this way," said the 25-year-old Sabalenka.
+"I played really great tennis, I just hope I can keep playing this way," said the 25-year-old.

-"I mean, it's all because of the atmosphere.
-I have the best support here."

 Gauff admitted she was below par against Kostyuk, giving herself only a 'C' rating.